dfilatov/jspath/readme.md

 ```

 ###Result###
-Result of applying JSPath is always an array (empty, if found nothing), excluding case when the last predicate in top-level expression is a positional predicate with the exact index (e.g. [0], [5], [-1]).
+Result of applying JSPath is always an array (empty, if found nothing), excluding the case when the last predicate in top-level expression is a positional predicate with the exact index (e.g. [0], [5], [-1]).
 In this case, result is an item at the specified index (````undefined```` if item hasn't found).